PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-07 17:28:10
+Last updated: 2024-04-07 17:29:21
-Random Quote: Sheldon, faith means believing in something you can't know for sure is realAnd right now, I am struggling with that. - Mary
+Random Quote: And, you know, you just can't be mad at me for wanting you to be okay. - Rue Bennett